Marga Scheide: Entrepreneur

 In 1989, she trademarked the name Luv'.
 This decision is valid in Benelux until November 2029.

 In addition to her career in entertainment, she was involved in several businesses.

-In the mid-1980s, she was the owner of a souvenir shop (Dutchy Souvenirs) at Utrecht's Holiday Inn which remained active until 1993.

-She later ran another short-lived company to export make-up to East Europe.
+In the mid-1980s, she was the owner of a souvenir shop named 'Dutchy Souvenirs' at Utrecht's Holiday Inn which remained active until 1993.
+She later ran another short-lived company to export make-up to Eastern Europe.
 In 2001, Scheide launched with Jacques Zwart an online music store (Selectcd.nl).
 In 2004, she supervised a website which specialised in Dutch celebrities merchandising (Selectidols.com).
 By 2007, Scheide's companies were dissolved.

-In the later years, she has been involved in real estate in the Netherlands and Ibiza.
+In her later years, she has been involved in real estate in the Netherlands and Ibiza.

 Personal life

 Between 1980 and 1984, Scheide was the partner of John de Mol, Endemol's founder.

 Then, she had a relationship for nineteen years (1984–2003) with Jacques Zwart who produced her solo recordings and the Sincerely Yours album of Luv'.
 In the Spring of 2003, Zwart died of a heart attack in Ibiza.

 Since 2005, Scheide has been living with Michiel Gunning (who was active in the music business and the youth press in the 1970s and 1980s).